eduvpn/documentation/MULTI_NODE.md

 This document will show how to set up multiple nodes.
 The OpenVPN clients will be distributed over the nodes using DNS round-robin.

-If you already installed the software on one machine already, and want to convert your current installation into a controller you can use the `convert_to_controller.sh` script.

 ## Requirements

-At least 3 machines (or VMs) running CentOS 7.
+At least 3 machines (or VMs) running Debian >= 10.
+We recommend Debian 11 as of this moment.
 The two machines that will be the nodes ideally have the same specifications.
 They also SHOULD have CPU AES acceleration, e.g. AES-NI.

 All three need to be set up with static IP configurations and working DNS.
 Make sure all works properly before starting the setup.
 For example, my test